 The Compass and the twelve direction objects, as described in DM4, are not available in PunyInform.
 Instead, there is a single object called Directions and two global variables called selected_direction and selected_direction_index.
-This helps in keeping the object count down, considering that a z3 game can have no more than 255 objects.
+This helps in keeping the object count down, which is especially important for z3 games, which can have no more than 255 objects.

 Whenever the player has typed a direction, noun or second is Directions and selected_direction contains the property number for the direction the player typed.
 If the player didn't type a direction, selected_direction is 0.
 The name of the Direction object is always the currently selected direction, or "direction" if no direction is selected.
-So, to implement a robot which will stop the player from going north or east, one might write a react_before routine like this:
+As an example, let's implement a robot which will stop the player from going north or east: